nysbc/Anisotropy/README.md

                 HalfMap1.hdf    HalfMap2.hdf   OutputStringLabel   AngstromsPerPixel

-DeltaTheta is hard coded to 20 degrees
+DeltaTheta (the conical patch parameter) is hard coded to 20 degrees

 Best is if this program comes with the anaconda package (2 or 3)